FuelLabs/sway-rfcs/rfcs/0003-declaration-engine.md

 For example, when type checking a function application, the compiler does not need to care about the contents of the body of the function, instead it is sufficient to create a constraint referring to "the return type of the function".

 For example, given a typed function declaration `add`, we add this declaration to the declaration engine.
 Then when type checking a function application of `add`, instead of inlining the function body, we create constraints referring to "the body of `add`" and "the return type of `add`".
-When type checking a _function application_
+When type checking a _function application_.

 # Reference-level explanation